EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

-\paragraph{Determining level of determinism.} In \oursys{}, D0 and D1 are enabled by default because our implementation has negligible overhead to achieve them (refer to Section \ref{sec:eval_determinism}).
-Achieving D2 can have a higher overhead for certain types of models (\eg, CV models) because they cannot use some vendor-optimized kernels (\eg, convolutions) for some GPU types. \oursys{} can transparently analyze a model (by scanning the PyTorch \texttt{nn.Module}s) and identify whether it relies on operators that demand hardware-specific kernel optimizations.
-If not, we enable D2 and allow it to use heterogeneous GPUs, and restrict it to use homogeneous GPUs otherwise.
+In \oursys{}, \textit{D0} and \textit{D1} are enabled by default due to their negligible overhead (\S\ref{sec:eval_determinism}).
+However, enabling \textit{D2} may result in noticeable overhead for certain types of operators such as convolution, because they cannot utilize vendor-optimized kernels on GPU.
+To address this issue, \oursys{} automatically analyzes a DL model by scanning the PyTorch \texttt{nn.Module} to identify whether it relies on hardware-specific kernel optimizations.
+If not, \textit{D2} is enabled and elastic training can use heterogeneous GPUs.
+Otherwise, \oursys{} restricts its use to homogeneous GPUs.